GeoscienceAustralia/Jira-testing/README.md

 Test 27
 Test Smart Commits for jira workflow transitions.
 "Blocked" to "Resolved" There is not transition to Blocked in gajira workflow.
-Try "Resolved"
+Try "Resolved" FAILED

+Test 28
+Per Test 27.
+Admin on jira can see that taisition name is "Resolve"